-Orthopaedic Surgery
+Orthopaedic expansion

-Orthopaedic surgery was again in high demand throughout 2011/12, particularly in the fourth quarter of the year.
-We increased orthopaedic capacity at GJNH in response to the numerous demands that were being made on the service.
-The Access Support Team made a request for us to explore the possibility of expanding our orthopaedic service by a further 300 joint replacements per year in 2012/13.
+Orthopaedic surgery was again in high demand throughout 2012/13, particularly influenced by the impact of the Patients Rights (Scotland) Act 2011 which came into effect in September 2012.
+We increased our orthopaedic capacity at GJNH again in 2012/13 to deliver an additional 210 joint replacements in response to the numerous demands that were being made on the service.
+The full year effect of this increase will amount to 300 joint replacements in 2013/14.